Anbe Vaa (2009 TV series)

-Anbe Vaa is a 2009 Indian Tamil-language television series, that aired Monday through Thursday on Star Vijay from 15 June 2009 to 11 February 2010 at 20:00 (IST) for 122 episodes.
+Anbe Vaa is a 2009 Indian Tamil-language television series, that aired Monday through Thursday on Star Vijay from 15 June 2009 to 12 February 2010 at 20:00 (IST) for 122 episodes.
 The show starred Arjun, Sonu Satheesh Kumar, Abirami, Hemalatha, Arun Prabu Purushothaman, Gowtham and among others.
-It was director by Venkat Ramanan.
+It was directed by Venkat Ramanan.

 Plot

 It is a story about three friends named Jana, Adi and Jeeva.
 They are ready to plunge into the real world of love and want to experience the same.